 - Help develop skills in communication, decision-making and assertiveness

 - Prepare students to avoid unnecessary risks and dangers

-The school will endeavour to deliver sex and relationship education within a moral and values framework.
+The school will endeavour to deliver relationship and sex education within a moral and values framework.
 This will be done through:

 - Promotion of abstinence before the age of consent